Photo: Tessa Hallmann 2019

 Dr Jon Blackwood, Reader and Research Lead, Gray's School of Art, Robert Gordon University

 Elsa James (b.1968 in London, England) is a conceptual artist, producer and activist living in Essex since 1999.
-She has an interdisciplinary practice located within the fields of contemporary performance, text and language-based art, socio-political and socially engaged art.
+She has an interdisciplinary practice located within the fields of contemporary performance, text and language-based art, socio-political and socially engaged art, occasionally dabbling with drawing and painting.

 Her social practice includes advocating for the inclusion of marginalised voices and communities in the arts sector.
-Recent projects include; ProFest (Autograph ABP), working with young women from disadvantaged backgrounds, to explore art and activism through a protest march and performance from the gallery into Liverpool Street and Shoreditch.
-New Ways of Seeing, Telling and Making (Social Art Summit, Site Gallery), a visual provocation and debate questioned how we can 'genuinely' address barriers to participation and involvement in the arts for Black, Asian and minority ethnic communities.
+Recent projects include; ProFest (Autograph ABP), working with young women, to explore art and activism through a protest march and performance from the gallery into Liverpool Street and Shoreditch.
+New Ways of Seeing, Telling and Making (Social Art Summit, Site Gallery), a visual provocation and debate questioned how we can 'genuinely' address barriers to participation and involvement in the arts for Black, Asian and other minority communities.

 In 2015, she was commissioned by Southend-based charity CAST, to research the asylum and refugee community in Southend.
 This culminated in a 38-page report exposing the council's lack of addressing the current provision and needs of asylum seekers, failed asylum seekers and refugees living in the borough